-- Show them that you understand, and that you care about their work, and that you are interested in their welfare, and do it genuinely.
+- Show them that you understand, that you care about their work, and that you are interested in their welfare, and do it genuinely.

 - As an addendum to being humble, always bear it in mind that you don’t always know everything, and place yourself in a position where you are amenable to change and even correction.
 Instead of them shaming you, you will win their respect and admiration.
 When someone does something, don’t always jump to conclusions based on what you think.
 Try to get to understand first before judging.

-- Always consider what you would do if you were the one going through what they’re going through before meting out sanctions or words.
-Also remember you were once in a position like theirs before concluding on people, especially your team members.
+- Always consider what you would do if you were the one going through what they’re going through before meting out sanctions or criticism.
+Also remember you were once in a position like theirs before judging people, especially your team members.
 Remember that the golden rule is doing unto others what you would want done to you.
 When an issue is put before you, take time to think it through with compassion in your heart, and connect to how the person is feeling.
 Don’t compare, instead try to relate.